cdl-geneseo/geneseo-dictionary/F/Frat.md

 # Frat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Frat

 Created by  Unknown User (met6), last modified on Nov 25, 2008

 Noun.
 An abbreviation of the word &quot;fraternity&quot;, a male greek association.